TheMarex/ba-thesis/text/3_pattern.md

 The pattern generator proposed by Kajita et al. \cite{kajita2003biped} based on Preview Control realizes the second approach.
-We will discuss the theoretical background of this pattern generator here in more detail, since all pattern that we used were generated that way.
+We will discuss the theoretical background of this pattern generator here in more detail, since all patterns that we used were generated that way.

 ## Computing the CoM from a reference ZMP